craychee/workwithme.guide-myguide/index.md

 _I don't expect this list to change your actions—but it might help you better understand and empathize with my reactions._

-- I do not like when people hoarde work or start a project secretly.
+- I do not like when people horde work or start a project secretly.
 See above value of "co-creation".
 - I do not respond well to avoidance and passive aggressiveness.
 It triggers deep pain.
-- Verabalizations, gestures, and noises that convey "yep, got it! next" shut me down in an unpleasant way.
+- Verbalizations, gestures, and noises that convey "yep, got it! next" shut me down in an unpleasant way.

 ## Career Goals & Future Interests

-- Short term: fully realize the service strategy that will allow us to scale the team and product's vision while stabalizing our APIs.
+- Short term: fully realize the service strategy that will allow us to scale the team and product's vision while stabilizing our APIs.
 - Long term: be a part of higher-level strategy around scaling tech and culture.
 Ultimately, a COO.
 Also, write a book.